Who we are

 Chair of Nottinghamshire Urban Wildlife Scheme

-Mike Spencer Nottinghamshire Wildlife Trust Trustee
+Mike Spencer Nottinghamshire Wildlife Trust Vice Chair or Trustees and Chair of EMEC

 Committees: NWTTL (Nottinghamshire Wildlife Trust Trading Ltd) (Director), Resources and General Purposes Committee (RGPC), People and Wildlife (PAW), Finance Sub-Committee, Supporter Journey Working Group (Chair) and the Council